cordovinian/ConwaysGame/readme.md

-# ConwaysGame
+# Conways Game

-## What is this template?

-Contains:

-- Main project
-- Test Project with FluentAssertions

-Steps:
+## Rules

+The next state of each space on the grid is determined by the current state of it's surrounding grid.

+- Any live cell at time T with < 2 live neighbors dies (by underpopulation)
+- Any live cell at time T  with exactly 2 or 3 live neighbors survives
+- Any live cell at time T with > 3 live neighbors dies (by overpopulation)
+- Any dead cell with exactly 3 live neighbors becomes alive (by reproduction)

+## Interface

+Implement the following interface:

 ```
-dotnet new sln
-dotnet new console -n ConwaysGame
-dotnet new xunit -n ConwaysGameTests
-dotnet add ConwaysGameTests package FluentAssertions
-dotnet add ConwaysGameTests reference ConwaysGame
-dotnet sln add ConwaysGame
-dotnet sln add ConwaysGameTests
-dotnet build
+# Transition exactly one timestep
+# Grid is a 2D array
+def trasition(old_state: Grid) -> Grid
 ```

-## Conways
+## Example

-Any live cell at time T with < 2 live neighbors dies (by underpopulation) Any live cell at time T  with exactly 2 or 3 live neighbors survives Any live cell at time T with > 3 live neighbors dies (by overpopulation) Any dead cell with exactly 3 live neighbors becomes alive (by reproduction)
+Starting Grid

 ```
 0, 0, 0